yuhaiin/yuhaiin/readme.md

 - [ ] add enter function while creating config file.
 - [ ] add `-h` argument to show help.
 - [ ] ssr link compatible.

+fixed issue:
+- process android is not linux.
+- sh should use which to get.